 The Building Activity Management System will go live on 1 July 2019.

 Will building surveyor software vendors have time to get ready for the new system before 1 July 2019?

 Yes.
-We are currently working in consultation with building surveyor software vendors to ensure they are ready for the legislative changes commencing on 1 July 2019 and are able to keep their clients informed.
+We are currently working in consultation with building surveyor software vendors to ensure they are ready for the changes commencing on 1 July 2019 and can keep their clients informed.

 The VBA will be working with building surveyor software providers throughout the design and testing phases to ensure all parties are ready to adopt the changes.

 There is no change to whom may apply for a building permit.